2021 Dog Licenses on sale December 1, 2020

 Please keep the license receipt for your records.

-- Lifetime licenses may only be purchased at the Butler County Treasurer’s Office.
+- Lifetime licenses may only be purchased at the Butler County Treasurer’s Office, in person or by mail.

 - If your pet is microchipped, it is eligible for a Lifetime dog license.